pergalsk/api-mockup-server/README.md

   <tr>
     <td><b>proxy</b><br><small><em>(optional)</em></small></td>
     <td><code>Object</code></td>
     <td>Proxy server configuration.
 Undefined or not active routes will be redirected to proxy target.
-If server is defined as an array, on the start the interactive CLI will ask you to choose from given list of server adresses.
+If server is defined as an array, on the start the interactive CLI will ask you to choose from given list of server addresses.
       <br>Example: <code>{ server: "http://localhost:3000" }</code>
       <br>Example:
 <pre>